 Schedule: On-site registration runs from 7:15-7:30pm.
 Rounds begin each Tuesday at approximately 7:30pm.

 Entry Fee: $15, $10 for PCC members.
 Pay during registration with cash or check payable to Portland Chess Club.

 Rated: US Chess regular rated.
 US Chess membership is required and can be purchased during registration.
 US Chess membership rates/information/benefits

-Prizes: Winner of each section receives a $10 discount on the entry fee to one of the next three Tuesday Quads or Quad 45 tournaments.
+Prizes: Winner of each section receives a $10 discount on the entry fee to one of the next three Tuesday or Sunday Quads tournaments.
 If there is a six or seven player section, the runner-up receives a $5 discount.
 Prizes are split if there is a tie.

 Location: Portland Chess Club, 8205 SW 24th Ave, Portland, OR 97219

 Notes: 1) While this tournament is open to scholastic players, it’s only recommended for mature scholastic players who are capable of playing in a serious tournament and against adults.
 2) This tournament uses the rules from the 6th edition of the US Chess rulebook and updates to the rulebook.
 The pairings may be adjusted to accommodate player availability.
 3) OCF/WCF/ICA state membership is encouraged but not required.
 The membership helps support and expand chess in the Northwest and includes a monthly subscription to the award-winning Northwest Chess magazine.
 Link to online payment 4) This tournament is not a Northwest Chess Grand Prix event or OSCF state qualifier.